agrc/gis.utah.gov/sgid/open-sgid/index.md

 {: .text-left }

 - Please take a moment to read over the [Open SGID Terms of Use]( {% link about/policy/open-sgid/index.md %}).
-- Get familiar with the [Open SGID GitHub repository](https://github.com/agrc/open-sgid) where you can troubleshoot and track known issues.
+- Get familiar with the [Open SGID GitHub repository](https://github.com/agrc/open-sgid), where you can troubleshoot and track known issues.

 ### How to Connect
 {: .text-left }

 There are a variety of clients and applications that can connect to a PostgreSQL database.
-Here are a few of the more common applications and how to connect.
+Here are a few of the more common applications and how to connect to them.

 - [ArcGIS Desktop](#arcgis-desktop)
 - [ArcGIS Pro](#arcgis-pro)
 - [DBeaver](#dbeaver)
 - [QGIS](#qgis)

-The username and password can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).
+The username and password for these applications can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).

 ##### ArcGIS Desktop